 Scanning electron microscopy

 Scanning electron microscopy (SEM) is a precise and fast technique for studying the microscopic structures and topology of a material’s surface.
-SEM has many applications in research and product development, such as imaging the surface morphology of particles or coatings.
+SEM has numerous applications in research and product development, such as imaging the surface morphology of particles and coatings.
 Because of its flexibility, SEM analysis can be used to solve a range of problems in the production process.

 In SEM, a beam of electrons systematically wipes the sample's surface.
 Electrons are accelerated from a source of electrons and directed through multiple electromagnetic lenses and apertures before hitting the sample.
 The electrons interact with the surface of the sample and produce different signals when they deviate from their original direction.
-After the interaction has happened, an electron detector detects the electrons.
+After the interaction has happened, an electron detector detects the electrons, and the information is turned into a picture by a computer connected to the detector.

 Suitable samples

 Samples used in SEM must be dry, and their surfaces must conduct electricity.
-If not (for example in the case of biological samples), they must be pretreated before SEM.
-Usually, samples that do not conduct electricity must be coated with a conducting material before analysis.
+If this is not the case (for example, with biological samples), they must be pretreated before SEM.
+Usually, samples that do not conduct electricity must be coated with a conducting material.
 Suitable coatings include platinum, gold, palladium, and carbon.

 Suitable sample matrices